WealthCreating/Option-Strategies-Payoffs/README.md

 21-02-2018

 Added a chart to show the Bull Call Spread.
 Next Target is to find ways to use the same chart to show multiple Dataframes.

+19-03-2018

+The program now works and is based on nsepy module, so all thanks goes to https://github.com/swapniljariwala Features working:

+1. TRIN Indicator - takes a while to load of course as I had to manually make the Advances to Decline Ratio.

+2. Option Strategies - have only added 2, I still can not decide which all strategies I am going to add to the "Bullish Category" and "Bearish Category"

+3 Option Pain along with Put Call Ratio is working completely.